 Here’s another popular movie trope that comes out purely for drama reasons.
 You’ve created urgency in the plot, so your characters have to be acting urgently, right?
 It just doesn’t have the same visual drama if you show them trotting their horses, they’ve got to be at a gallop the whole way!
 Even if the destination is three days’ ride away!

 If people did that in reality, they’d never get where they were going, because they’d be killing their horses.
-Horses can travel several miles at a gallop (their endurance will depend a lot on their breed and their conditioning), but they’ll be exhausted and won’t recover well without rest.
-The most efficient way to travel long distances by horseback is at a trot, with occasional periods at a walk.
-Your riders could expect to cover a good amount of ground this way, between 20 and 40 miles, depending on the terrain, while their galloping companion probably would’ve sputtered out by mile three.
-We’ll go into horseback travel in a lot more detail in future posts in the horse writing series!
+Horses can travel several miles at a gallop (their endurance will depend a lot on their breed and their conditioning), but they can’t maintain that pace over long distances; there’s a reason riders for all sorts of pre-industrial messenger services switched to fresh horses regularly.
+The most efficient way to travel by horseback is at a trot, with occasional periods at a walk.
+We’ll go into horseback travel in a lot more detail in future posts!

 5. The horse as a motorcycle.